Saptow/T5G1/README.md

 # T5G1
-Group project for DSE3101 on question:
+Group project for DSE3101 on question: Geopolitical distance and Global Trade